jonlpersson/ed-latimore/site/_posts/2024-01-31-how-to-get-rid-of-bad-luck.md

 Being likable with the public is important, but your friends require a higher degree of authenticity.
 They'll be there with you through thick and thin and want to see you win.

 This is, of course, assuming you pick the right friends.
 Selecting the right friends is beyond this article, but know that doing so makes you incredibly lucky.
-They will come through for you when you need it and least expect it.&nbsp;
+They will come through for you when you need it and least expect it.

 ---